 Personal Capital is one of the few robo-advisors that publish performance data.
 Although past performance doesn’t guarantee future performance, according to Personal Capital, the Socially Responsible Strategy has performed in line with the benchmark made up of non-ESG, low-cost ETFs from Vanguard and iShares since its inception in March 2018.
 The track record is just over three years, though.

-- Personal Capital is a great option for investors who want a robo-advisor but also want to talk to human professionals
+- Personal Capital is a good option for investors with at least $100,000 to invest who need access to human advisors

-- Personal Capital is best for high-net-worth investors who want to invest sustainably and benefit from portfolio customization (such as excluding certain stocks from your portfolio)
+- You can invest sustainably and benefit from tax-loss harvesting and portfolio customization (such as excluding certain stocks from your portfolio)

 - If you are looking for something cheaper for beginners, consider Acorns